UN adopts resolution supporting Syria ceasefire

-UN Security Council unanimously passes resolution supporting the ceasefire and peace talks.
+Security Council unanimously passes resolution supporting the ceasefire and peace talks scheduled for next month.

-The UN Security Council has unanimously passed a resolution supporting a ceasefire currently in effect in Syria as well as talks expected to be held next month to end the near six-year civil war.
+The UN Security Council has unanimously endorsed a ceasefire currently in effect in Syria as well as plans for peace talks to be held in the Kazakh capital next month.

-The text of the measure said it "welcomes and supports the efforts by Russia and Turkey to end violence in Syria and jumpstart a political process."
+The resolution, approved late on Saturday, called for the "rapid, safe and unhindered" delivery of humanitarian aid throughout the country.

-Russia and Turkey brokered the ceasefire agreement in the hope of preparing the way for peace talks in Kazakhstan in the new year.
+Russia, which supports Syria's President Bashar al-Assad, brokered the ceasefire with Turkey earlier this week in the hope of paving the way for peace talks in Kazakhstan in the New Year.

-The truce, largely intact in its second day, excludes the Islamic State of Iraq and the Levant (ISIL, also known as ISIS) group.
+The truce calls for negotiations over a political solution to end the conflict that has killed more than 400,000 people and forced millions to flee.

+Vitaly Churkin, Russia's ambassador to the UN praised efforts to end the year with an international agreement for Syria and thanked Turkey for its "substantive contribution".

 |Next >